mikyll/Mobile-Systems-M/flashcards.md

 - to **avoid infinite hops** even after the packet is received, we could use a TTL (Time-To-Live);

 #### What is the **broadcast storm issue**?
 Broadcast storm issue, is something that's often involved in flooding, and occur when a large number of broacast or multicast messages are rapidly propagated and circulated through the network (nothing -> nothing -> spike of traffic -> nothing -> ...).
-That creates excessive traffic and potentially degrading network performances.
+That creates excessive traffic and potentially **degrading network performances**.

 </details>
 <p align="right">(<a href="#back-to-top">back to top</a>)</p>